These seven Latin roots are the origins of a large number of

 Instructions: Match the items on the right to the items on the left.
 The first one (contents) has been done as an example.

-You can do a different kind of matching game (with almost all different words) at Roots Memory Game 1 (Quaerere), Memory Game 2 (Cedere) and Memory Game 3 (Vertere.)
-These "Memory" (or "Concentration") games require players to turn over two cards of twelve (or sometimes more) at a time, looking for matches.
+These are "Memory" (or "Concentration") games.
+Players turn over two cards of twelve (or sometimes more) at a time, looking for matches.
 When the cards don't match, they flip back over.
-The players who remember matching card locations then can use their turns to choose (and win) those pairs.
+Players try to remember matching card locations.
+Then they can use their turns to choose (and win) those pairs.

 It's a lot of fun, and a good mental exercise!
 It's also a great way to deepen the connections in your mind between words and their meanings.